YTFGolf/rust-wiki/doc/informal/faq.md

 I found the overreliance on strings annoying, but the only real pain point was the Aku Realms invasion; using selectors in tests was something I only realised was completely stupid once I'd started to replace old code.
 But when it came to maps I immediately realised I had to stop development and fix the mess that was `StageMeta`.

+I got a bit annoyed at this section because it felt more like a boring recap of what's in the new thing, so consider this a warning that what follows is really boring.

 #### IDs

 The first thing I did was create "ID" structs.
 There were 3 of these: stage types (I called them "variants" because "variant" isn't a reserved keyword), stage maps and stages themselves.
 Each of these ID structs basically only had one job: identify something you're supposed to identify.